cldf/cldf/README.md

 CLDF datasets may contain large data or reference files which may be inconvenient (e.g. because the size exceeds GitHub's 100MB filesize limit).
 In such cases, the dataset creator may compress individual files using the [ZIP format](https://en.wikipedia.org/wiki/ZIP_(file_format)) (which works really well on CSV and BibTeX files).
-The resulting ZIP archive MUST contain the zipped file as single member and MUST be named after the original file, adding `.zip` as filename extension.
+The resulting ZIP archive MUST contain the zipped file and nothing else and MUST be named after the original file, adding `.zip` as filename extension.
 The filename references in the metadata MUST be kept unchanged.

 CLDF processing software MAY implement zip-file discovery, i.e. if a filename referenced in the metadata cannot